 Another truck side.

 Another Scaner on truck.
-The back of the truck is by
+The back of the truck is by Bryan Beyung.

 One more truck side.

-2016 edition of Mural Festival.
+K-Way promo for the 2016 edition of Mural Festival.

-2016 edition of Mural Festival, doing the name of Dodo Osé (who did the back side of the truck).
+Opposite side of the above truck for K-Way at the 2016 edition of Mural Festival, doing the name of Dodo Osé (who did the back side of the truck).

-En Masse’s contribution to the 2013 edition of Mural Festival featuring Dan Buller (tennis player), Five Eight (central letters), Scaner (top letters), Waxhead (head on the left), Beeforeo (below Five), Nixon (bottom)
+En Masse‘s contribution to the 2013 edition of Mural Festival features Scaner (top letters) alongside Dan Buller (tennis player), Five Eight (central letters), Waxhead (head on the left), Beeforeo (below Five) and Nixon (bottom, top and far right).
+Photo © Infant Wisdom.

 By train tracks.

-Lovebot wheatpaste at the top and hissing beasts by
+Graffiti by Feka, Peur and Scaner, with a Lovebot wheatpaste at the top and hissing beasts by Axe.

-Scaner (letters) and Axe (creatures) in Petite-Patrie
+Scaner (letters) and Axe (creatures) in Petite-Patrie.

 Trackside piece in Petite-Patrie.